ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 <h2 id="{{page.sections['general']['secs']['model'].anchor}}">{{page.sections['general']['secs']['model'].title}}</h2>

+This section gives you a brief overview of the PiWeb domain model and explains common terminology used for the PiWeb API.

 The PiWeb domain model is centered around the idea of a **part**.
 A part describes a workpiece in general.
 Each part has multiple **characteristics** whose **values** can be measured.
 Measured **values** can either be numerical (e.g. a diameter) or attributive (e.g. a surface might be _scratched_ or _dented_).